Use the MSVC toolset from the command line

 Developer command file locations

 If you prefer to set the build architecture environment in an existing command prompt window, you can use one of the command files (batch files) created by the installer to set the required environment.
 We only recommend you do this in a new command prompt window, and we do not recommend you later switch environments in the same command window.
 The location of these files depends on the version of Visual Studio you have installed, and on location and naming choices you made during installation.
-For Visual Studio 2017, the typical installation location on a 64-bit computer is in \Program Files (x86)\Microsoft Visual Studio\2017\edition, where edition may be Community, Professional, Enterprise, BuildTools, or another name you supplied.
+For Visual Studio 2019, the typical installation location on a 64-bit computer is in \Program Files (x86)\Microsoft Visual Studio\2019*edition*, where edition may be Community, Professional, Enterprise, BuildTools, or another name you supplied.
+The Visual Studio 2017 location is similar.
 For Visual Studio 2015, the typical installation location is in \Program Files (x86)\Microsoft Visual Studio 14.0.

 The primary developer command prompt command file, VsDevCmd.bat, is located in the Common7\Tools subdirectory of the installation directory.
 When no parameters are specified, this sets the environment and the host and target build architecture to use the 32-bit x86-native tools to build 32-bit x86 code.

 Additional command files are available to set up specific build architectures, depending on your processor architecture and the Visual Studio workloads and options you have installed.
-In Visual Studio 2017, these are located in the VC\Auxiliary\Build subdirectory of the Visual Studio installation directory.
+In Visual Studio 2017 and Visual Studio 2019, these are located in the VC\Auxiliary\Build subdirectory of the Visual Studio installation directory.
 In Visual Studio 2015, these are located in the VC, VC\bin, or VC\bin\architectures subdirectories of the installation directory, where architectures is one of the native or cross-compiler options.
 These command files set default parameters and call VsDevCmd.bat to set up the specified build architecture environment.
 A typical installation may include these command files:

 |Command File||Host and Target architectures|